-The order in which the Index Crime categories are listed on page 6 is significant, establishing the hierarchy order.
-Criminal homicide is ranked as the highest offense in the hierarchy order and theft is the lowest offense in the hierarchy order.
+The order in which the Index Crime categories are listed on Page 6 is significant, establishing the hierarchy order.
+Criminal homicide is ranked as the highest offense in the hierarchy order and arson is ranked the as the lowest offense.
 If several offenses are committed within one incident, it is referred to as a multi-offense incident.
 The Hierarchy Rule requires that when a multi-offense incident has occurred, the agency must identify which of the offenses is the highest in the hierarchy order and report only that offense.
 The other offenses in the multi-offense incident are not reported.
-Motor vehicle theft, arson, and human trafficking offense categories are exceptions to the Hierarchy Rule.
+Motor vehicle theft and arson are exceptions to the Hierarchy Rule.